Lia-De/ToDoList/README.md

 Lo-fi prototype: [Find it on Figma](https://www.figma.com/proto/CZhjlhFft9ezpkyJNBcyUX/Crafting-To-Do?node-id=17-78&t=J5iyQDHvTie9OMjz-1&scaling=min-zoom&content-scaling=fixed&page-id=0%3A1&starting-point-node-id=17%3A77)

 ~~--------------------------------------------------~~
+### To Do 2025-02-03
+* After refactoring the javascript into separate files: check over and make sure things are in the right spot
+* Create separate page to show a single project
+  * To enable linking from tags to the project it is used in
+* Edit for tasks: edit options for a single task
+   * enable setting of deadline (editable once set or no?)
+* Editing project: add functionality to delete tasks and remove tags from the project.
+* Work on figma mock-ups for project detail page

-### To do 2024-01-30
+### To do 2025-01-30
-* Map js methods for showing editing form
+* ~~Map js methods for showing editing form~~
-* Add description options in user input
+* ~~Add description options in user input~~
-* Expand creation of Task with more than name and deadline
+* ~~Expand creation of Task with more than name and deadline~~
 * ~~Re-design and code viewing of Tags~~

 ### To do 2025-01-27
 * ~~Added css vars for colours~~
 * (design) Expand Figma designs
 * Change to follow re-design:
-  * (frontend) Finish raw html/css styling
+  * ~~(frontend) Finish raw html/css styling~~
   * (backend) Set up timers and total time for Tasks.
   * ~~(backend) Set up methods to total time for a project~~
   * (frontend/backend) User input to add description text to Tasks